timescale/docs/timescaledb/how-to-guides/update-timescaledb/index.md

 <highlight type="important">
 To make sure your update completes properly, update PostgreSQL and TimescaleDB separately.
 Keep PostgreSQL and TimescaleDB versions compatible throughout the process.
-If your update spans multiple versions, this may require several steps.
+If your update spans multiple versions, this could require several steps.

 For example, if you're currently running PostgreSQL 10 and TimescaleDB 1.7.5, and you want to update to PostgreSQL 13 and TimescaleDB 2.2:
 1. Upgrade PostgreSQL 10 to PostgreSQL 12
 1. Update TimescaleDB 1.7.5 to TimescaleDB 2.2 on PostgreSQL 12
 1. Upgrade PostgreSQL 12 to PostgreSQL 13 with TimescaleDB 2.2 installed